Macro Regime — Where Are We in the Cycle?

 What this means

-The economy is currently classified as Expansion on the growth dimension, with Neutral market conditions.
+The economy is currently classified as Late Cycle on the growth dimension, with Neutral market conditions.
 All dimensions are broadly aligned — the economic signal is clear.

 Historical context

-The current macro configuration — expansion growth, neutral markets, inflation shock inflation, neutral financial conditions — most closely resembles June 2024, a period that was not followed by a recession within 24 months.
+The current macro configuration — late cycle growth, neutral markets, stable inflation, neutral financial conditions — most closely resembles January 2025, a period that was not followed by a recession within 24 months.

 MacroRadar Risk Score — Historical (1985–Present)